zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 1. Copy the backup tarball to a safe location that is not on the server being upgraded.

 **Note:** This script is not intended to provide a comprehensive backup of the entire operating system configuration.
-It covers the essential components pertinent to Lustre\* servers managed by Intel® Manager for Lustre\* that are difficult to re-create if deleted.
+It covers the essential components pertinent to Lustre\* servers managed by Integrated Manager for Lustre\* that are difficult to re-create if deleted.

 **_Do not skip the backup.
-Subsequent process steps rely on the content of the backup to restore the Intel® Manager for Lustre\* services to operation._**
+Subsequent process steps rely on the content of the backup to restore the Integrated Manager for Lustre\* services to operation._**

 ### Install the Operating System Update for the Manager Node

 1. [Optional] Stop the `chroma-agent` daemon on each of the registered Lustre\* nodes.
 This step is optional, but will reduce the number of warnings and errors in the log files during the upgrade process.
 Stopping the `chroma-agent` will not affect Lustre\* file system services that are running and will not impact failover of Lustre\* file system cluster resources managed by Pacemaker.
-1. Shut down the Intel® Manager for Lustre\* manager machine and install the new operating system version.
+1. Shut down the Integrated Manager for Lustre\* manager machine and install the new operating system version.
 1. When the installation is complete, copy the configuration backup tarball onto the host and extract it:

     ```bash